 All plants and animals (including human beings) need food to live and to have the energy to do work.
 Sun is the primary source of energy for all living things.
 Photosynthetic organisms, especially green plants can make use of energy of the sunlight and convert it into their food by the process of photosynthesis.
 Therefore, plants are the primary producers.
 The foods produced by the primary producers act as the primary food sources for the rest of the living organisms that belong to the other levels of a food chain.
 Hence, herbivores eat the primary producers and in turn, carnivores eat herbivores.
 This is a simple food chain but there are many food chains, and these are interconnected to make up a food web.
 In this complex network, the energy passes from one organism to another like a spider’s web.

-Food Chain vs Food Web
+4. Similarities Between Food Chain and Food Web

 Decomposers—producers—primary consumers—secondary consumers

-Difference between Food Chain and Food Web
+What is the Difference Between Food Chain and Food Web?

 Food chain possesses a single pathway that shows several organisms depend on each other for food.
 On the other hand, food web has many food chains, and it is a complex network of food chains.
 Therefore, this is the key difference between food chain and food web.
 Furthermore, food chain represents a small number of organisms while food web represents a large number of organisms.
 Food chain is straight while food web is very complex.
 Thus, it is another difference between food chain and food web.

 Below illustration shows a summary of the difference between food chain and food web.